JasonOna/programmer-pro-skills-bootcamp/lessons/lessson-001.md

 How to start architecting a layout that scales for the future.

-# Tasks
+## Tasks

 - [ ] Start up the project
 - [ ] The project needs to be running
 - [ ] The project must be debuggable
 - [ ] A structure is to be defined for future development
-  * define common insfrastructure any program would require and how it would fit in
+  - define common insfrastructure any program would require and how it would fit in

 ---

 ## Guide

-* Always try to use the tooling that the community is familiar with.
+- Always try to use the tooling that the community is familiar with.
 Don't try handroll when possible.
-* Look at different architecture patterns such as hexagonal, onion, vertical slice, etc.
+- Look at different architecture patterns such as hexagonal, onion, vertical slice, etc.

+---

+## Notes

+TODO: review architecture patterns